Rob Latham has won eight jury trial acquittals for his clients (five of all charges, three of at least one or more charges), including:

 Clients also retain Mr. Latham to petition for an expungement of a criminal conviction, or handle delinquency, abuse, or neglect matters in juvenile court.

-Mr. Latham also counsels and represents clients in family law, guardianship, conservatorship, and ward representation matters.
+Mr. Latham also counsels and represents clients in guardianship, conservatorship, and ward representation matters.
 He also has experience in election law matters and government relations.

 He has produced hundreds of hours of televised Continuing Legal Education programs on a variety of subjects for the American Bar Association.